 At Can Tho, the Vietcong halted road and river traffic into and out of the city.
-In order to hold Can Tho, the Allies had to fly in reinforcements and supplies.
+In order to hold onto Can Tho, the Allies had to fly in reinforcements and supplies.
 In late February, Ambassador Ellsworth Bunker informed President Johnson that, “IV Corps [the delta] is perhaps the most serious problem with something approaching area wide paralysis prevailing in that key region.”
 Other members of the U.S. Mission in Saigon believed the pacification program in the delta, like that further north, had been completely destroyed during Tet.

 Prior to Tet, CIA field agents estimated that the GVN had a functioning administration in 7,200 of South Vietnam’s 12,300 hamlets.
 However, at the end of the Tet Offensive, the GVN maintained a presence in only 4,400 hamlets.
 By April 1968, nearly two-thirds of South Vietnam’s hamlets were either entirely under Vietcong control or had become contested hamlets without any government administration.
 At the U.S. Mission, some officials doubted the effectiveness and durability of the GVN presence in its 4,400 hamlets.